 Geriatric therapy adapts evidence-based treatments to age-specific factors, including slower processing speed that requires paced interventions, increased medical complexity that affects mood, cohort-specific values and communication styles, sensory changes that require environmental modifications, and different therapeutic goals focused on adaptation rather than change.
 Dr. Estupinian’s specialized training ensures these adaptations are properly implemented, unlike general counselors who may use one-size-fits-all approaches.

-Dr. Estupinian typically offers initial consultations within 5-7 business days, with same-week availability for urgent situations.
-This contrasts with 4-8 week waitlists at most geriatric mental health providers in Silicon Valley.
-Private-pay practice allows immediate scheduling without insurance authorization delays.
-For crisis situations involving suicide risk, severe depression, or rapid cognitive decline, we provide same-day phone consultations and expedited in-person assessments.
+Dr. Estupinian typically offers initial consultations within 5 to 7 business days, with same-week availability for urgent situations.
+This is significantly faster than the 4 to 8 week waitlists common at most geriatric mental health providers in Silicon Valley, because private-pay practice allows immediate scheduling without insurance authorization delays.
+For crisis situations involving suicide risk, severe depression, or rapid cognitive decline, same-day phone consultations and expedited in-person assessments are available.

 Have questions or want to get started, we’re here for you!